-Merge tracking is keeping track of which changes occured on which branches and how these changes have been applied, or merged to additional branches.
+Merge tracking was defined within the project as keeping track of which changes occurred on which branches and how these changes have been applied, or merged to additional branches.
 In Subversion 1.4 and earlier, Subversion required users to manually track this information, which proved tedious and error-prone.
 Individual users, as well as corporate customers wanted Subversion to track this information and use it when performing merges between branches.
-The developers decided that merge tracking would be the defining feature for Subversion 1.5.0.2
+The developers decided that merge tracking would be the defining feature for Subversion 1.5.0 [3].